 In every business I’ve been in, data integrity is always an issue.
 I personally learned that unless you’re reporting information to the street in financial numbers, there’s no need to be exact in marketing.
 I had the experience where I was presenting numbers, and trying to present the data as unbiased as possible, I’d share caveats of “but there’s 10% possibility of X…” or “there’s a small chance that the data…” Following that presentation, my VP pulled me aside and told me I needed to stop doing that.
 I thought I was being very honest and accurate about my data, what she told me was that I was openly encouraging people to question and discredit my data.
 Many leaders and business people know that data isn’t going to be 100% correct.
 So If you the data is telling about 80% of the story correctly, there’s no need to share all the other issues that could come into play.
 It’s good to have those back-pocket should it come up but presenting data requires confidence to help win-over any audience.

-Sensible Marketer Inc is a marketing consulting firm working with startups to enterprises, to better use data in marketing, advertising and decision-making practices.
-If your business is having issues with big data or small data, Sensible Marketer Inc has the expertise to help you unlock the power of your data.
+Sensible Marketer Inc is a marketing consulting firm working with startups to enterprises, to better use customer insights in marketing, advertising and decision-making practices.
+If you need help with your content strategy and development, we’re here to help.

 Contact us today for a coffee chat to discuss how we can work together.